 The unifying goal of CEDH is to improve the lives of low-income and marginalized groups directly, using a variety of tools and strategies ranging from organizing and activism, housing development and housing policy reform, job creation, skill development, and traditional and innovative financial instruments.
-CEDH instructors include: Chris Tilly, Paavo Monkkonen, Michael Lens, Joan Ling, Goetz Wolff, Marie Kennedy, Evelyn Blumenberg, Steven Commins, Vinit Mukhija, Paul Ong, Susanna Hecht, and Michael Storper.
+CEDH instructors include: Chris Tilly, Paavo Monkkonen, Amada Armenta, Jose Loya, Michael Lens, Joan Ling, Goetz Wolff, Evelyn Blumenberg, Steven Commins, Vinit Mukhija, Paul Ong, Susanna Hecht, and Michael Storper.
 Faculty research focuses on a wide variety of topics, such as job accessibility and commuting among welfare recipients, the relationship between housing subsidies and crime, gender and race in planning, tenant organization in public housing, housing finance and residential segregation, property rights and tenure, and strategies for improving jobs.
 Although most faculty research focuses on the U.S., a number of faculty members in CEDH study these issues internationally.

 Graduates from CEDH work in a wide variety of positions, from community-based organizations such as the East Los Angeles Community Corporation, the Los Angeles Alliance for a New Economy, and Trust South LA; to non-profit and commercial housing developers such as Esperanza Housing Corp., Creative Housing Associates., and Community Dynamics; to public sector agencies such as LA City Housing and Community Investment Dept., the LA Mayor’s Office, and the Los Angeles County Community Development Commission; to labor unions such as UNITE HERE!, the Service Employees International Union, Building Trades, and the AFL-CIO LA; and private sector organizations with community planning interests such as Community Corporation of Santa Monica, Chase Community Development Lending and Estolano, LeSar, and Perez Advisors LLC.